openintegrationhub/Data-and-Domain-Models/README.md

 To see how members of the community are expected to behave, please read the [code of conduct](CODE_OF_CONDUCT.md).
 We apply the code of conduct defined by the Contributor Covenant, which is used across many open source projects, such as [NodeJS](https://github.com/nodejs/node), [Atom](https://github.com/atom/atom) and [Kubernetes](https://github.com/kubernetes/kubernetes).

-## Contact

-When looking for further information or support, please contact: datamodels@openintegrationhub.com .

 ## Content